Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 ***Requirements:*** Good knowledge of the [rc](http://en.wikipedia.org/wiki/Rc) shell and the [Plan 9 userland for Unix](http://plan9.us) is essential.
 Good C knowledge for the helper tools would be desirable.

+### Write cookie handler for surf

+surf biggest disadvantage is the sloppy cookie handling.
+The problem about this is that libwebkit and libsoup (which is used for HTTP) were never designed to run in multiple processes simultaniously.

+Your task is to write a new cookie handler in surf which creates a nice human readable cookiefile and is able to run in multiple concurrent processes.

+***Requirements:*** Good knowledge of C. Good knowledge of posix file locking.
+Basic knowledge of GTK and its other evil friends.